Synert/AT-Satellite-Levels/README.md

 ### About
 Turns satellite images into level files, parsed in Unity.
 Uses the TensorFlow library in Python for image recognition.
-Created during my third year of uni for my Advanced Technologies module.
+Created during my third year of university for an Advanced Technologies module.

 ### Instructions
 The project as-is includes a few example levels that have already been parsed from images.
 These can be read with the Unity project.